How to create a budget for your private practice

 Use benchmarks while creating your budget

-To ensure that you’re not overspending or failing to create value where you could be, it’s important to compare your budget to common benchmarks within your industry of healthcare.
-Good resources include the Medical Group Management Association (MGMA) Cost Survey, as well as the Statistics Report on Medical and Dental Income and Expense Averages.
-This way, you can make necessary adjustments, and ensure you’re up to speed with other healthcare businesses and their operations.
+To ensure you're not overspending or failing to create value where you could be, it's important to compare your budget to common benchmarks within your healthcare industry.
+Good resources include the Medical Group Management Association (MGMA) cost survey.
+This way, you can make necessary adjustments and ensure you're up to speed with other healthcare businesses and their operations.

 From time to time, compare the actual finances with your budget

-Every now and then, it’s always recommended to set aside time and check in with your budget.
-Compare whether the numbers in your current finances make sense and whether it’s on track with what you originally planned.
-This way, you can make amendments where appropriate, with the budget being able to hold you accountable and guide you on the right track.
+Every now and then, it's always recommended to set aside time and check in with your budget.
+Compare whether the numbers in your current finances make sense and whether they're on track with what you originally planned.
+This way, you can make amendments where appropriate, with the budget holding you accountable and guiding you on the right track.

 Maximize your tax deductions